 ENVR 200A: Environmental Art & Architecture (4) This course focuses on a range of issues addressing art, architecture and their relationship to a sustainable environment.
 Through an analysis of critical theory, students will gain an understanding of the language and critical issues of art, architecture and their impact upon the environment.
 Through a hands-on approach, students will apply these concepts to make ceramic artwork in the SJU Pottery studio.
 By using al native materials, designing through a programmatic structure of indigenous systems, in a sustainable framework the student will parallel architectural and design schematics presented in theory and research to an applied reality.
 Students will critically analyze readings, discuss examples of art and architecture and meet with artists in order to expand their understanding of the relationship between art, architecture and the environment.

-ENVR 220: Environmental Methods & Measurement (2) This course serves as an introduction to the analytical tools and metrics of environmental studies, providing students with quantitative and methodological skills germane to environmental problem solving that can be applied in upper division courses and in their own research projects.
-Topics covered will include basic statistical analysis, environmental footprinting, cost-benefit and other economic metrics, energy auditing, green building standards, greenhouse gas emissions auditing, green certification programs, field- and laboratory-based measurement tools and other common standards.
+ENVR 250: Environmental Methods and Analysis (4) Thiscourse serves as an introduction to the analytical tools and metrics of environmental studies, providing students with quantitative and qualitative methodological skills germane to environmental problem solving that can be applied in upper division courses and in their own research projects.
+Emphases will include basic quantitative literacy, units of measurement commonly used in environmental fields, estimation, basic applied statistical analysis, cost-benefit and other economic metrics, textual analysis of survey and interview data, and data visualization through construction of graphics and maps.
+Students will also be guided through the process of collecting both primary and secondary data.
 Students will learn to apply these methods and to critique the use of similar methods by the media, in marketing campaigns and by other researchers.

 ENVR 275: Environmental Science II: Humans in the Environment (4) An interdisciplinary scientific exploration of environmental issues through case studies.
 Specific case studies will be chosen by the instructor, but will typically center around the broad topics of population, climate change, food and agriculture, biodiversity, pollution and energy.